Unmentionables, by Laurie Loewenstein

 Starve the Vulture: One Man’s Mythology

-Barbara J. Taylor has signed her novel, Sawdust Trails, with Kaylie Jones Books.
+Barbara J. Taylor has signed her novel, Sing in the Morning, Cry at Night, with Kaylie Jones Books.
 This moving, sometimes hilarious , boldly uncompromising novel about the nature of loss, and the role of faith and religion in our lives, is the first of a trilogy about the Morgan family of Scranton, each book ending with a true-life event.
 Here, the renowned evangelist, former baseball star Billy Sunday announces he will stop in Scranton on his evangelical tour, and the town receives him by building an enormous tabernacle.
 But a freak March blizzard causes the whole congregation, 2,500 people, to be stranded with the preacher for three days.
 Everyone is saved (with varying degrees of success).